Funeral Wakes

 In general, it’s tough to differentiate common memorial ceremonies such as viewings, funerals, and wakes.
 However, each practice has a particular nuance associated with it.
 Once you know these differences, you can make an informed decision when you work with the funeral director.
 This way, you can honour the memory of your loved ones in the most appropriate way.

-To understand the funeral wake meaning properly, you should know how a wake is different from the actual funeral process.
+To understand the funeral wake meaning properly, you should know how a funeral wake is different from the actual funeral process.
 Funerals are more formal as compared to wakes.
 A religious figure or a funeral celebrant generally leads the funeral.
 On the other hand, wakes are not too formal, as they have a casual element in them.
-The focus is more on the mourners, who gather together and remember how the deceased person led the life.
+The focus is more on the mourners, who gather together and remember how the deceased person led their life.

 During funeral wakes, the family members and friends of the deceased share the memories.
 In general, the objective of this event is to celebrate the life of the person who has passed away.
 Naturally, the family members of the deceased with be bereaved.
 They organize an event, where the mourners come in and participate.
 Some families also plant a memorial tree for the deceased.
 Moreover, not all mourners might have attended the funeral.
 They can attend the wake in turn.
 These people might also include young children.
 At a funeral wake, the funeral directors arrange for food and drinks.